Masochistic Beauty

 "Masochistic Beauty" is a song by American soul singer Marvin Gaye, released posthumously in 1985 by Columbia Records.

 Background

 Unlike the majority of Gaye's music, the song is a dedication to S&M, which was something that Gaye was known to have an interest in.
-The lyrics find Gaye playing the role of a dominatrix in a faux British accent where he raps throughout the track.
+The lyrics find Gaye playing the role of a Dom in a faux-English Received Pronunciation accent where he raps throughout the track.
 The song shares some similarities to "Sanctified Lady", receiving vocoder work from Gordon Banks, and having an electro-funk flavor.
 Both controversial tracks were also unfinished outtakes from the Midnight Love sessions, which received later work from Gordon Banks, and were released on the posthumous Dream of a Lifetime album.